 - Short battery life.

-- Thermostat motion sensing is disabled.
+- Thermostat motion sensing won’t work.

-- Your thermostat every now and then disconnects from Wi-Fi.
+- Your thermostat occasionally disconnects from Wi-Fi.

 - Your system suddenly turns on or off, or won’t turn off.

-Our Professionals Can Resolve Nest Thermostat Problems
+Our Pros Can Resolve Nest Thermostat Problems